 The Not So Epic Story of Lady Musgrave Road

 In Jamaica, there is the famous Devon House.
-A historical landmark, it is popular for its patties, the Devon House ice-cream and on any given weekend when the weather is suitable, it also serves as a public park for families.
+A historical landmark, it is popular for its patties, the Devon House ice-cream and when the weather is suitable, it also serves as a public park for families.
 However, there’s a popular story that involves Devon House that most Jamaicans grow up hearing.
-Basically, the story goes that Lady Musgrave, the then governor of Jamaica’s wife, was so angry at seeing Devon House, this grand mansion owned by a black man, that she authorise the building of another road, to avoid driving passed it.
+The story goes that Lady Musgrave, the then governor of Jamaica’s wife, was so angry at seeing Devon House, this grand mansion owned by a black man, that she authorise the building of another road, to avoid driving passed it.
 And it’s for this reason why the road is known today as Lady Musgrave’s Road.
 However, as much as the story is popular and accepted by Jamaicans, it’s not true.
-Entirely debunked by historical facts, on this episode, we outline why the story of Lady Musgrave and George Stiebel, Devon House’s owner, is just a myth.
-And while we are here, the story of Annie Palmer, the White Witch of Rose Hall, was all based on a novel.
-That story, too isn’t true.
+Then there is the tale of Annie Palmer, the White Witch of Rose Hall - a woman who never existed but whose legend went mainstream when a racist novel was published in the late 1920's.

 Additional Knowledge